spineo/accumulo-hdfs-zookeeper/README.md

 chown -h zookeeper:zookeeper zookeeper
 ```

+If all goes well, remove the installation binary: _rm apache-zookeeper-3.6.0-bin.tar.gz_

 Finally, we will confirm that our _java_ dependency being used is the correct one:
 ```
 [zookeeper@ip-xxx-xxx-xxx-xxx zookeeper]$ java -version